 The descent back to Lukla is of course much faster than the climb to EBC.
 It only takes a number of days to skip past the places you toiled by earlier.
 Many tours take this opportunity to stop off briefly at any villages or sights that weren’t covered during the climb, and some trekkers explore side routes or just take their time.
 If you head straight down to Lukla, it will only take around three days before you’re back in a little aircraft winging your way to Kathmandu.

 Also, as a final note, remember not to underestimate the importance of acclimatization and rest days in your itinerary.
 They are vital to your health and the more of them you incorporate into your trek, the less likely you are to suffer from any altitude problems.
+Climbing Mt.
+Everest , even to the Base Camp, is a risky challenge and there have been instances of injuries and even deaths on the mountain .
+However, Everest will remain a once-in-a-lifetime experience, therefore you must prepare well for it and ensure that you acclimatize properly.
 The great thing is that during acclimatization days you can still be exploring villages and climbing peaks for amazing Himalayan views.
 Now you can get planning your EBC trek!
+You can also read about the alternate routes to the Everest Base Camp .